Azure/ALZ-Bicep/infra-as-code/bicep/modules/vnetPeeringVwan/README.md

 ## Deployment

-In this example, the resources required for spoke Vnet and its peering with the Vwan Virtual Hub will be deployed to the resource group specified.
-According to the Azure Landing Zone Conceptual Architecture, the spoke Vnet resources should be deployed into the Corp Connected Landing Zone subscription.
+In this example, the remote spoke Vnet will be peered with the Vwan Virtual Hub in the Connectivity subscription.
 During the deployment step, we will take parameters provided in the example parameters file.

  | Azure Cloud    | Bicep template      | Input parameters file                    |
  | -------------- | ------------------- | ---------------------------------------- |